IRS-Cybersec/ctf-archiver/README.md

 The CTF has been archived successfully
 ```

-This script downloads everything into the current directory into folders, and a `challenge.json` file is created as well:
+This script downloads everything into the current directory into folders, and a `challenge.json` file with the challenges is created as well:

 ```json
 [